Create and customize Microsoft Sentinel playbooks from content templates

 If this playbook has a custom connector in use, it should be deployed in the same resource group, and you will be able to insert its name in this tab.

 Connections: Expand each action to see the existing connections you created for previous playbooks.
 Learn more about creating connections for playbooks.

 For custom connectors, connections will be displayed by the name of the custom connector entered in the Parameters tab.

 If there aren't any, or if you want to create new ones, choose Create new connection after deployment.
-This will take you to the Logic Apps designer after the deployment process is completed.
+This option takes you to the Logic Apps designer after the deployment process is completed.

-For connectors that support connecting with managed identity, such as Microsoft Sentinel, this will be the connection method selected by default.
+For connectors that support connecting with managed identity, such as Microsoft Sentinel, this is the connection method selected by default.

 Review and Create: View a summary of the process and await validation of your input before creating the playbook.

-After following the steps in the playbook creation wizard to the end, you will be taken to the new playbook's workflow design in the Logic Apps designer.
+After following the steps in the playbook creation wizard to the end, you're taken to the new playbook's workflow design in the Logic Apps designer.

 For each connector you chose to create a new connection for after deployment: